 a plate with two peanut butter oatmeal trail mix cookies, with a jar of cookies and two jars of homemade granola in the background

 Storing your Trail Mix Cookies

-peanut butter oatmeal trail mix cookies freshly baked on a cookie sheet lined with a silicone baking matAssuming you don’t eat these all right away… you can keep them in an airtight container for a week or two before they get stale, or freeze them for up to several months.
 You can also freeze the unbaked dough for warm homemade cookies whenever you want them… just scoop them onto a cookie sheet (close together is fine) and freeze.
 Once they’re frozen, transfer them to freezer bags.
 You can bake them from frozen, but will need to add some extra baking time.

 Your homemade trail mix cookies are better snacks than a boring granola bar and you can use your own reusable packaging on the go or fill your cookie jar at home to cut down on single-use plastic waste.
-Or triple-wrap them in saran, a baggie, and a ziplock, because I’m not the boss of you.
-Or maybe you’re afraid of bears.
+Or triple-wrap them in saran, a baggie, and a ziplock, because I’m not the boss of you… but maybe you’re afraid of bears.
 Or ants.
 Anyway.
 Cookies.
 Let’s make some!

+a plate with two peanut butter oatmeal trail mix cookies, with a jar of cookies and two jars of homemade granola in the background